top of page

 Film Screening: Part I: A Tale of Ten Cities

-Hosted by the Ferndale Inclusion Network, Friends of Royal Oak Township, Inc. (FOROT) was honored and pleased to present our “Truth Toward Reconciliation: The Vision, Journey, and Voices of Royal Oak Township,” historic initiative.
+Friends of Royal Oak Township, Inc. (FOROT) is honored and pleased to present our “Truth Toward Reconciliation: The Vision, Journey, and Voices of Royal Oak Township,” historic initiative.
 The project involves two short films, Part I: A Tale of Ten Cities and Part II: The Phoenix Rising.

 The short film is an appeal to help raise operating funds for Part II: The Phoenix Rising.